mkenney/k8s-proxy/README.md

 	<a href="https://godoc.org/github.com/mkenney/k8s-proxy"><img src="https://godoc.org/github.com/mkenney/k8s-proxy?status.svg" alt="GoDoc"></a>
 </p>

-This project provides a simple HTTP proxy service for easily working with multiple web services in a development environment in [Kubernetes](https://kubernetes.io/).
-A [Docker image](https://hub.docker.com/r/mkenney/k8s-proxy/) is available.
+This project provides a simple HTTP proxy service for easily working with multiple web services in a [Kubernetes](https://kubernetes.io/) development environment.
+A [Docker image](https://hub.docker.com/r/mkenney/k8s-proxy/) is available for ease of use.

 The `k8s-proxy` service will serve all traffic on ports `80` and `443`.
 SSL traffic on port `443` is encrypted using a self-signed certificate, with all of the associated issues that brings.
 The exposed ports are configurable in the [`k8s-proxy.yml`](https://github.com/mkenney/k8s-proxy/blob/master/k8s-proxy.yml) file.
 You must set both the exposed ports in the deployment and service, as well as the `K8S_PROXY_PORT` and `K8S_PROXY_SSLPORT` environment variables in the deployment.
 Exposing the ports allows them to receive traffic and defining the environment variables tells the proxy service which ports to listen on.